 Promoting good governance

 The Fund works with its member countries to promote good governance and combat corruption.
-In the context of its surveillance, lending, and technical assistance, the IMF covers economic governance issues that fall within its mandate and expertise, concentrating on issues that are likely to have a significant impact on macroeconomic performance and the sustainability of sound economic policies.
+In the context of its surveillance, lending, and technical assistance, the IMF covers economic governance issues that fall within its mandate and expertise, concentrating on issues that are likely to have a significant impact on macroeconomic performance and the country authorities’ ability to pursue sound economic policies.
 In doing so, the IMF stresses evenhandedness across its member countries and collaborates closely with other multilateral institutions.

 Good governance is also promoted through IMF-supported lending.
-When seeking financial support from the IMF, country authorities describe their economic policies in a “Letter of Intent.”
-When warranted, specific measures to strengthen governance may be included and thus become part of the program’s conditionality.
-Many of the structural conditions in IMF-supported programs focus on improving governance, including through better fiscal expenditure control, publication of audited accounts of government agencies and state enterprises, streamlined and less discretionary revenue administration, greater transparency in the management of natural resources, the publication of audited central bank accounts, and better enforcement of banking supervision.
+When warranted, specific measures to strengthen governance may become part of the program’s conditionality.
+Many of the structural conditions in IMF-supported programs focus on improving governance, including through better public expenditure control, publication of audited accounts of government agencies and state enterprises, streamlined and less discretionary revenue administration, greater transparency in the management of natural resources, the publication of audited central bank accounts, and better enforcement of banking supervision.

 IMF programs and initiatives that promote good governance